CAMP 1 June 26-30 (6th-7th Grade)

-Trained and approved leaders are committed to encouraging and serving the students.
-Our leaders will help make this experience the best week of the students' summer!
+Our trained and approved leaders are committed to encouraging and serving the students.
+The leaders will help make this experience the best week of the students' summer!

 Frequently Asked Questions